DeligneS/master_thesis/param-id/methodology2/README.md

 # Parameter identification

-The parameter calibration is done using the [JuliaSimModelOptimizer](https://help.juliahub.com/jsmo/stable/) library, a component the [JuliaSim](https://juliahub.com/products/juliasim) suite developed by [JuliaHub Inc](https://juliahub.com).
+The parameter calibration is done using the [JuliaSimModelOptimizer](https://help.juliahub.com/jsmo/stable/) library, a component of the [JuliaSim](https://juliahub.com/products/juliasim) suite developed by [JuliaHub Inc](https://juliahub.com).
 For further information, I recommend the following [video](https://www.youtube.com/watch?v=TkmpICaFDrM).
+The installation of this package is detailled on their website.

 The main Julia file is 'calibration.jl'.
 A local Julia environment is required as JuliaSimModelOptimizer is compatible with old version of ModelingToolkit.
-For this reason, other ways of defining the model is followed in file ''.
+For this reason, other ways of defining the model is followed in file 'model_st_tanh.jl' for instance.
+Other models can be used in the same way.

 ## Other thoughts